Bilbeis: History

 The city was important enough in the Roman province of Augustamnica Secunda to become a bishopric.

 Situated on a caravan and natural invasion route from the east, Bilbeis was conquered in 640 by the Arabs.
 Amr ibn al-As besieged and took the city defended by a Byzantine general called al-Ardubun.
 According to a Muslim legend, Armanusa, the daughter of Muqawqis lived in Bilbeis.
 In 727 some of the Qays tribe were resettled here and later chain of fortresses was built to protect Cairo.

-The city played a role in the machinations for control of the Fatimid vizierate: first in 1164, when Shirkuh was besieged in the city by the combined forces of Shawar and crusader king Amalric I of Jerusalem for three months; then again in 1168 when the city was assaulted again by Amalric's army, who took the city after three days on 4 November and indiscriminately killed the inhabitants.
+The city played a role in the machinations for control of the Fatimid vizierate: first in 1164, when Shirkuh was besieged in the city by the combined forces of Shawar and crusader Amalric, King of Jerusalem for three months; then again in 1168 when the city was assaulted again by Amalric's army, who took the city after three days on 4 November and indiscriminately killed the inhabitants.
 (See Crusader invasion of Egypt.)

+Benjamin of Tudela reported that Bilbeis had 200 Jews in 1170.

 In 1798, its fortifications were rebuilt at the order of Napoleon.

 Bilbays Air Base, an Egyptian Air Force base is nearby.